indygreg/PyOxidizer/docs/pyoxidizer_distributing_binary_portability.rst

 PyOxidizer is capable of building binaries that are highly *portable*.
 However, the steps for doing so can be nuanced and vary substantially by operating system and target platform.

-This document attempts to capture the various steps and caveats involved.
+This document outlines some general strategies for tackling binary portability.
+Please also consult the various platform-specific documentation on this topic:

+* :ref:`pyoxidizer_distributing_linux`
+* :ref:`pyoxidizer_distributing_macos`
+* :ref:`pyoxidizer_distributing_windows`

 .. important::

-   Please create issues at https://github.com/indygreg/PyOxidizer/issues when documentation on this page is inaccurate or lacks critical details.
+   Please create issues at https://github.com/indygreg/PyOxidizer/issues when documentation on this subject is inaccurate or lacks critical details.

 Using ``pyoxidizer analyze`` For Assessing Binary Portability